 NOTE: If the international passport has expired, or will expire in less than 6 months and it has a valid visa in it, the visa holder may travel to the U.S. with this passport along with a newly issued passport.
 The traveler's nationality indicated in the new passport must be the same as in the visa bearing passport.
 The difference in the name transliteration in two passports will not affect the visa validity.

 Please visit our Passport Requirements page for more information.

-- Applicants, who are 80 and older, are residents of Ukraine and hold Ukrainian travel passports, do not require interviews and fingerprints.
-Such applicants can submit their visa applications the same way as in the “Reuse Visa Procedure”.
-This exception is only valid if the person is applying for a Business/Tourism (B1/B2) Visa.
-Please note that the Consular Section reserves the right to request that an applicant appear in person for an interview after we review the application.
-Please plan your travel accordingly.
+- Applicants, who are 80 and older, or 14 and younger, are residents of Ukraine and hold Ukrainian travel passports, do not require interviews and fingerprints.
+Such applicants can submit their visa applications the same way as in the Renewal Procedure.

 Visa Fraud Warning